 A start-up meeting was held on 23-24 October 2012 in Linköping after the contract was signed.
 The assignment and the targets for the project were reviewed at the meeting.
-The thematic function teams that were formed, still exist.
+The function teams for the project that were formed still exist.
 Several challenges during the implementation phase were foreseen, which became clear at the start-up meeting.
-Among others, four organisations had to collaborate on the project - the City of Stockholm, Servistik, Wiklunds and Prolog Bygglogistik (a consultant that the City had procured for monitoring of the CCC).
+Among others, four organisations had to collaborate on the project - the City of Stockholm, Servistik, Wiklunds and Prolog Bygglogistik.
 Initially, Servistik was of the impression that they would manage the implementation process themselves, which the City felt Prolog should.
 This was quickly settled.